The Apprenticeship

 I grieve only that I didn't write more poems.

-I knew it even then, ventured to extract
+believed it even then, ventured to extract

 all that I was able.
 One January Morning